 Redistricting is the process of adjusting election district boundaries, if necessary, after each decennial U.S. Census because of population changes that cause the current districts to have unequal total populations.
 The U.S. House of Representatives, state legislatures, counties, cities, school districts, and special districts all need to evaluate whether the latest Census shows that election districts have equal population sizes and, if not, to adjust boundaries.

 Timing of the redistricting process:

 The Census Bureau is scheduled to release all Census 2020 redistricting data by July 31, 2021 (four months later than originally planned).
-As a result, the State of California may decide to change its statutory deadlines.
-For now, the deadlines for completing the redistricting process, which varies by type of jurisdiction are:
+As a result, the State of California decided to change its statutory deadlines for Counties and General Law Cities.
+Now, the deadlines for completing the redistricting process, which varies by type of jurisdiction, are:

-If analysis of Census 2020 data shows that no boundary adjustments are required (because populations are still balanced), the current plan remains in place.
+If analysis of Census 2020 data shows that no boundary adjustments are required (because populations are still balanced), the current plan may remain in place.

 Federal law and other redistricting criteria include:

 Federal law requires that election districts have equal total populations and that Federal Voting Rights Act requirements are met.

 Traditional districting criteria include: